ontofractal/sagres_waves/README.md

-Sagres Vesting contracts for WAVES blockchain
+Sagres is an open source web app for generation of vesting smart contracts on WAVES blockchain.

+It can be used to define linear vesting schemes with max vesting period and vesting cliff at the start.
+Smart contract restricts withdrawal of predefined asset for individual accounts of project founders, invstors, employees an consultants.
+An individual smart contract should be deployed for every account that needs vesting scheme.

 # Sagres?

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/9/99/Leuchtturm_Algarve_20060422.jpg/640px-Leuchtturm_Algarve_20060422.jpg)

 Sagres is a beautiful place in Portugal, where steep cliffs are shaped and eroded by waves.
-As a fan of puns, I find Sagres to be a fitting name for vesting contracts for WAVES blockchain.
+I find Sagres to be a fitting name for vesting contracts for WAVES blockchain.

 # Why?

-Vesting is a tool that can be used to align incentives of project co-founders, employees, consultants and investors.
+Vesting is an important incentive design tool that can be used to align incentives of project co-founders, employees, consultants and investors.

 # Features